Thrive5 in celebration of Thrive Summit Workshops

 That was almost 4 weeks ago.
-Since then I’ve been working on creating a side business that has nothing to do with my “day job” business, done work with some amazing people, have made time for friends, planned nights out, taken the boy on a little road trip, had drinks on a Monday night (yes Monday!), gone out for a boozy lunch and cooked up a storm.
+Since then I’ve been working on creating a side business that has nothing to do with my “day job” business.
+I’ve done work with some amazing people.
+And, I have made time for friends, planned nights out and taken the boy on a little road trip.
+I even had drinks on a Monday night (yes Monday!), gone out for a boozy lunch and cooked up a storm.

 There are still a few tickets left for the Thrive Summit Conference, so Let’s Thrive Together at The Thrive Summit Conference this Monday.